Measles

 - Determine if the case is susceptible to measles.

-- Obtain immunization history, including MMR/MMRV vaccination dates from the medical provider, the case or case’s guardian (if conducting a patient interview), and checking the Colorado Immunization Information System (CIIS).
+- Obtain documentation of immunization history, including MMR/MMRV vaccination dates from the medical provider, the case or case’s guardian (if conducting a patient interview), and by checking the Colorado Immunization Information System (CIIS).

 - People born in the United States prior to 1957 probably had measles disease during childhood and are likely immune.

-- If the patient was recently vaccinated, they may have a positive PCR or IgM test result despite not having actual disease.
+- To note, if the patient was recently vaccinated, they may have a positive PCR or IgM test result despite not having the actual disease.

-- Determine if case was exposed to measles.
+- Determine if the case was exposed to measles.

-- Ask case if they had contact with other people who are ill.
+- Ask the case if they had contact with other people who are ill.

 If the suspected case DOES NOT have clinically compatible symptoms, a likely exposure to measles, or susceptibility to measles, consult with CDPHE before proceeding with the investigation.
 Testing may still be indicated but contact investigation can wait for laboratory results. |